natenka/pyneng-book-en/docs/source/book/15_module_re/match.rst

 Function ``match()``:

-* is used to search at the beginning of string that corresponds to the template
+* is used to search at the beginning of string that corresponds to template
 * returns Match object if substring is found
 * returns ``None`` if no substring was found